JgPhil/meteo_app/README.md

 }
 ```

-+ Launch the PPHP built-in server and your are ready-to-go !
++ Launch your local web server and you're ready-to-go !